Refer to the Setting Up and Getting Started guide.

 Step 1.
 The user launches the application.

-will be initialized with an empty savedStates
+The VersionedInternTracker will be initialized with an empty savedStates.

 Step 2.
-The user executes delete 5
+The user executes delete 5 command to delete the 5th

 internApplication